 Our School History

 Boulevard Heights School first opened as J.P.
 Moore in 1987 to serve students who lived at Fort Worth State School.
 Initially the school served about 100 students per year.
 Many of these students had severe behavior issues, and the staff became adept in dealing with these.
 In 1990 the program accepted its first student who did not live at the State School.
 Her arrival at the school for behavior support signaled a shift in direction.
-Over several years the program developed into a school with a specialty of serving students with mental retardation and/or autism and serious behavior problems.
+Over several years the program developed into a school with a specialty of serving students with intellectual disabilities and/or autism and serious behavior problems.
 After moving to Bluebonnet School and then to its current location at 5100 El Campo, the school became Boulevard Heights in 1994.

 Boulevard Heights School serves FWISD as a facility which can teach those students who have not had success on typical campuses.
 It also has an outreach program, Project ASSIST, which helps many other students to be successful in general education environments.
 The school has developed a reputation for its "can do" attitude and its dedication to see that all students truly receive a free and appropriate public education.
 Staff members form close relationships with students and their families, and the help offered by the school often extends beyond the classroom environment.